 - The underlying reasoning behind these changes: Consistency, transparency, comparability and valuation.

-- Simply put, whereas most of the world has required the reporting of a commercial lease to be recognized as both an asset and liability on their balance sheets, we in the United States have elected not to do so, effectively making Demi Lovato’s song “Wouldn’t Change a Thing” one of our leasing mantras.
+- Simply put, whereas most of the world has required the reporting of a commercial lease to be recognized as both an asset and liability on their balance sheets, we in the United States have elected not to do so, effectively making Demi Lovato’s song “Wouldn’t Change a Thing” one of our lease reporting mantras.
 In more exact terms, almost all commercial space lease obligations have been classified as operating leases, which in simple terms are merely written off as an expense on a company’s profit and loss statement.

-- Since the early to middle part of the 2000’s, the Securities and Exchange Commission, given that financial statements were not accurately portraying the health and well-being of a company’s true financial picture due to the non-inclusion of commercial space leases on a company’s balance sheet, they have been relentlessly pushing FASB to enact these lease reporting changes.
+- Since the early to middle part of the 2000’s, the Securities and Exchange Commission, given that financial statements were not accurately portraying the health and well-being of a company’s true financial picture due to the non-inclusion of commercial space leases on a company’s balance sheet, have been relentlessly pushing FASB to enact lease reporting changes.

-- For sake of clarity and emphasis, given that a capital lease is essentially treated as if it was a loan effectively the lease will be treated as if it is an asset owned by the tenant requiring it to be reported on the tenant’s balance sheet.
-As a consequence, careful planning will need to be done as these new found “liabilities” will can potentially impact a tenant’s loan, capital and credit requirements.
+- For sake of clarity and emphasis, given that a capital lease is essentially treated as if it was a loan, effectively the lease will be treated as if it is an asset owned by the tenant requiring it to be reported on the tenant’s balance sheet.
+As a consequence, careful planning will need to be done as these new found “liabilities” will potentially impact a tenant’s loan, capital and credit requirements.

 Various Scenarios That May Occur as a Consequence of the FASB Lease Reporting Changes